zelon88/Robot_Motion/README.md

      Move Right (Left Channel Only):         Z
      Move Left (Right Channel Only):         E
      Move Right (Right Channel Only):        C
-     Set Speed To Level Minimum:             0
+     Set Speed To Minimum:                   0
      Set Speed To Level 1:                   1
      Set Speed To Level 2:                   2
      Set Speed To Level 3:                   3